primriq/BigDataEngineering/HDFS_Practical_Assignment_1.md

-# HDFS Practical Assignment – Part 1 + Part 2
+# HDFS Practical Assignment – I

-**Duration:** 2 hours

 ---

 ## Learning Objectives

-By completing this assignment, students will be able to:
+By completing this assignment, you will be able to:

 1. Perform essential **HDFS file operations**—create, upload, move, copy, and delete.
 2. Understand how **replication** ensures data reliability and what happens when replication cannot reach its target.